OpenFogStack/GeoFaaS/README.md

 ### Development tools
 - [Draw lat:long + radius on map](https://www.freemaptools.com/radius-around-point.htm)
 - for some strange reasons the broker areas in `<disgb-server-config>.json` are defined as first "long" then lat; Well-known text (WKT) format : `BUFFER (POINT (long lat), radius)`, that means reverse of common pair and also `Location.kt`
+- geoBroker areas work unexpected. they seem to be bigger than the default radius 2.1 (KM?). geoBroker areas intersect with its clients far away (but not very far)

 ## Dependencies
 - Kotlin 1.7.20